-Debevoise & Plimpton LLP advised Verizon Communications Inc. (VZ), which said it will buy Hughes Telematics Inc. (HUTC) for $612 million in cash, vaulting the telephone company deeper into the automotive-technology market.
+Debevoise & Plimpton LLP advised Verizon Communications Inc. (VZ:US), which said it will buy Hughes Telematics Inc. (HUTC:US) for $612 million in cash, vaulting the telephone company deeper into the automotive-technology market.

 Hughes was represented by Skadden, Arps, Slate, Meagher & Flom LLP and Barclays Plc.
 (BARC) UBS AG (UBSN) advised Verizon on the financial aspects of the deal.

 The Debevoise team was led by partners Jeffrey J. Rosen, chairman of the firm’s corporate department, and William D. Regner, co-chairman of the firm’s mergers and acquisitions group.
 New York partner Lawrence K. Cagney, chairman of the firm’s executive compensation and employee benefits group also worked on the deal.

 Skadden New York partners included Jeffrey Brill, mergers and acquisitions; Gregory Fernicola, corporate finance; Stuart Finkelstein, tax; Neil Leff, executive compensation and benefits; and Wilmington corporate partner Robert Pincus.